thephez/docs-core/docs/reference/p2p-network-control-messages.md

 *Added in protocol version 70001 as described by BIP37.*

-The [`filterload` message](../reference/p2p-network-control-messages.md#filterload) tells the receiving <<glossary:peer>> to filter all relayed transactions and requested <<glossary:merkle blocks>> through the provided filter.
-This allows clients to receive transactions relevant to their <<glossary:wallet>> plus a configurable rate of false positive transactions which can provide plausible-deniability privacy.
+The [`filterload` message](../reference/p2p-network-control-messages.md#filterload) tells the receiving [peer](../resources/glossary.md#peer) to filter all relayed transactions and requested [merkle blocks](../resources/glossary.md#merkle-block) through the provided filter.
+This allows clients to receive transactions relevant to their [wallet](../resources/glossary.md#wallet) plus a configurable rate of false positive transactions which can provide plausible-deniability privacy.

 | Bytes    | Name         | Data Type | Description
 |----------|--------------|-----------|---------------